2008 United States House of Representatives elections: Open seat gains

-There have been three special elections for open Republican seats, IL-14 (formerly held by Dennis Hastert), LA-06 (formerly held by Richard Baker) and MS-01 (formerly held by Roger Wicker).
-Democrats won all three elections.
-After the MS-01 loss, Ron Gunzburger wrote, "GOP insiders in DC now privately acknowledge the Democratic victory in this seat likely foreshadows a dismal general election ahead for congressional Republicans."

-The following table rates the competitiveness of selected races from around the country according to noted political analysts.
-Races not included should be considered safe for the incumbent's party.
-(Incumbents not running for re-election have parentheses around their name.)
+Closest races

+Fifty-two races were decided by 10% or lower.

+Election ratings

 Special elections

 The thirteen special elections to the 110th United States Congress are listed below by election date.

 In 2008 there were eight special elections for vacant seats in the United States House of Representatives, for the 110th United States Congress.
 In the special elections, Democrats gained three seats while keeping hold of five seats.
 Republicans held only one of their four seats.